Dildz/Southern-Hemisphere-Seasons/README.md

 This mod is licensed under the MIT License.
 See the `LICENSE` file for more details.

-## Credit:
+## Credits:

-DewardianDev for the original [All The Seasons](https://hub.sp-tarkov.com/files/file/2052-all-the-seasons/#overview) mod which this is based on.
+- [DewardianDev](https://hub.sp-tarkov.com/user/27036-dewardiandev/) for the original [All The Seasons](https://hub.sp-tarkov.com/files/file/2052-all-the-seasons/#overview) mod which this is based on.
+- [sheepy](https://hub.sp-tarkov.com/user/20801-sheepy/) for the [Simple Season Selector](https://hub.sp-tarkov.com/files/file/2118-simple-season-selector/) mod which I used as a reference for updating to SPT 3.10.x.